jonathansandman/optimise-for-audio-win/README.md

 # What does the script do?

-The scripts provided are designed to automate some of the things that you can do to try and improve the performance of real-time and network audio. """optimise.bat""" script performs the following actions:
+The script provided is designed to automate some of the actions that improve performance of real-time and network audio.
+The optimise.bat script performs the following actions:

 ## Power
 * Add a custom, high performance power plan